 Tip 2: Choose the right equipment in combination with a smart strategy

 Now the exciting question: Do I need a professional cameraman with expensive equipment or are my mobile phone camera and a free editing program enough?

 The basic technical equipment in video marketing includes:

 - a simple tool for post-processing.

 As you can see, the necessary equipment can be put together without high costs.
-This is an advantage, but can lead to "just go for it".
-But here, too, a well thought-out strategy should come first - because what really counts is the story you want to convey
+This is an advantage, but it can lead to "just shoot it".
+But here, too, a well thought-out strategy should come first - because what really counts is the story you want to convey.

 Tip 3: Score with relevant content and quality